Zero paid placements. No brand can pay to rank higher on Simscanner.

 State operator

 Source: Wikipedia, “Telecommunications in Thailand” and Wikipedia, “True–DTAC merger”, retrieved 30 May 2026.
-Operator names and the True–dtac merger are sourced; per-brand network mapping (which eSIM rides which carrier) stays pending verification.
+Operator names and the True–dtac merger are sourced; per-brand network mapping (which eSIM rides which carrier) stays a modelled estimate.

 ID and SIM registration (KYC)